Bryan De La Cruz Player Props: Marlins vs. Phillies

 Bryan De La Cruz At The Plate

-- De La Cruz is batting .231 with a double, a home run and three walks.
+- De La Cruz has a double, a home run and four walks while hitting .200.

-- In three of nine games this season (33.3%), De La Cruz has reached safely via hit, and that includes multiple hits twice.
+- This season, De La Cruz has totaled at least one hit in three of 10 games (30.0%), and had multiple hits twice.

-- De La Cruz has picked up an RBI in two games this season, with multiple runs batted in once.
+- De La Cruz has driven in a run in two games this season, with multiple runs batted in once.

-- He has scored in four of nine games so far this season.
+- He has scored a run in four of 10 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.